-StrongPoint ASA’s objective is to create the greatest possible value for its shareholders over time.
 Good corporate governance is vital to the success of StrongPoint ASA.
-Thus, corporate governance is a key concern for StrongPoint’s Board and employees, and in StrongPoint’s relations with its underlying companies.
+Thus, corporate governance is a key concern for StrongPoint’s Board and employees, and in StrongPoint ASA’s relations with its subsidiaries.
 The Board has reviewed and updated the company’s corporate governance practice.
-It is in line with the Accounting Act, paragraph 3-3b and the Norwegian Code of Practice for Corporate Governance published in the revised version in October 2010, and amendments and adjustments to the recommendation issued in October 2012.
-The Board’s overall presentation of StrongPoint’s corporate governance policy follows.
-The presentation adheres to the same order of topics as the fifteen items in the Code of Practice recommendations.
-There is a great deal of concurrence between the recommendations and StrongPoint’s practice.
-Deviations from Code recommendations are listed in the table below and discussed under the item in question.
+It is in line with the Accounting Act, section 3-3b and the Norwegian Code of Practice for Corporate Governance, except where deviations from the Code are noted.
+The presentation adheres to the same order of topics as the fifteen items in the Code.
+Deviations from Code recommendations are discussed under the item in question.

 1. Implementation and reporting on corporate governance